 We were flattered by the request for an interview after assisting a client who had her accounts hacked, but they clipped a critical statement.
 We gave an example of the types of hints people use, and how obvious it would be to guess the password.
 The purpose of the story and this statement was to help you see what NOT to do.
 If your password is your phone number, "password," "qwerty," or "12345678," please change it now.
 We recommend making your passwords tighter and longer, your hints not so obvious, and checking your facebook privacy settings frequently.
 Use a combination of numbers, upper and lower case (they cut that, too), and when possible, add a symbol.
 Don't set the same password for everything, and don't let anyone have your passwords.
 Computer professionals should never ask for your email, financial, or social media passwords.
 If you require assistance with products that require a password, your presence should be required while said services are performed.
 CBS no longer has this story available for viewing online.

 IN THE AJC (June 30, 2008)

-Read our feature story on the front page of the Living section from the June 30, 2008 AJC, or online (click here).
-THANK YOU to friends, family, my staff, customers, Karen Rosen, and Andy Sharp (AJC photographer) for making this possible!!
+Read our feature story on the front page of the Living section from the June 30, 2008 AJC (no longer available online).
+THANK YOU to friends, family, staff, customers, Karen Rosen, and Andy Sharp (AJC photographer) for making this possible!!